European Cyclists' Federation: Velo-city

 The Velo-city conference series, also known as the annual world cycling summit, is organised by ECF with a different host city every year.
-Velo-city brings together civil society organizations, cities, academics, experts and the cycling industry to discuss and share the latest ideas and developments from the world of cycling for transport and leisure.
+Velo-city brings together civil society organisations, cities, academics, experts and the cycling industry to discuss and share the latest ideas and developments from the world of cycling for transport and leisure.

 Each conference takes place with a particular theme over the course of four days with a programme that consists of plenary sessions, side sessions, an exhibition area, technical visits, social events and a bike parade.
 Bringing together all those who are involved in the policy, promotion and provision of cycling, Velo-city conferences usually attract around 1,400 delegates, including cycling advocates, cities, decisionmakers and industry leaders.

 Velo-city began in 1980 and has played an important part in the promotion of cycling ever since.
 Since the first Velo-city Global took place in Copenhagen in 2010, the conference has taken place in numerous locations: